A Homemade Diet for Your Dog

 Are you feeding your dog a homemade diet?
 Many pet owners have elected this option so, if you are, you are not alone.
 There are lots of reasons people decide to prepare their dog’s food at home; many of them are valid reasons.
 But how sure are you that you have prepared a nutritionally adequate homemade diet for your dog?
 Is it providing him with all of the nutrients he needs?

 A recently completed study collected 200 recipes from textbooks, pet care books, and various websites.
 These recipes were evaluated for nutritional adequacy and balance.
 Because previous studies have shown that many home-prepared diets are not nutritionally balanced and may lead to detrimental effects when fed for extended periods of time, this study intended to be the first large-scale study to evaluate published recipes for home-prepared diets for dogs.
 To date, it is the largest ever evaluation of homemade recipes for canine maintenance.
-The results of the study were presented at the 2016 AAVN Clinical Nutrition and Research Symposium.
+The 2016 AAVN Clinical Nutrition and Research Symposium presented the results of the study.

 Here are the results of the study: